U.S Laptop Travel Ban

 The risk to passengers is not lessened by limiting the ban to inbound flights.
 If an explosive device was not detected on an inbound flight, it will not be detected on the outbound flight.

-Surveillance - The 1st Reason for the Ban
+Surveillance - A Primary Reason for the Ban?

 Through an agreement with GoGo WiFi, U.S. intelligence agencies can access information on flights with airlines such as British Airways, Aeromexico, American Airlines, Air Canada, Alaska Airlines, Delta Air Lines, Japan Airlines, JTA, United Airlines, Hainan Airlines, Virgin America, Vietnam Airlines and Virgin Atlantic.
 GoGo has been criticized for allowing intelligence agencies greater access than what they've been requested to provide.
 The ban helps U.S intelligence expand their surveillance by pressuring in-flight working travelers to switch to airlines that can be monitored.
 Here are three examples: